Dre Campbell Farm

 Good Companion Plants for Dill

-Dill goes great with many herbs and veggies in the garden.
-Some of the best companions for Dill are:
+Dill pairs well with many herbs and vegetables in the garden.
+Some of the best companions for dill are:

 On the whole, dill makes a great companion for your home vegetable or herb garden.
-Interplanting it throughout your garden beds will help naturally control certain pests, boost pollination, and more.
+Planting it in your garden beds may help support natural pest control, improve pollination, and attract beneficial insects.

-Other plants that you can place next to dill include asparagus, marigolds, basil, chervil, and onions.
+Other plants that can be placed next to dill include asparagus, marigolds, basil, chervil, and onions.
 It also pairs well with celery, garlic, squash, cabbage, and zucchini.

 What Not to Plant with Dill

-- Spinach: Dill may stunt the growth of young spinach.
+• Spinach: Dill may stunt young spinach’s growth.

-Other bad companions include angelica, eggplants, caraway, parsley, potatoes, and lavender.
+Other bad companions include angelica, eggplants, caraway, parsley, and lavender.

 How to Grow Dill